 Database records cannot span database pages; therefore, each object is limited to 8 kilobytes (KB).
 However, some attribute values of an object do not count fully against this limit.
 Long, variable-length values can be stored on a different page than the object record, leaving behind only a 9-byte reference.
 In this way, an object and all its attribute values can be much larger than 8 KB.

 The link table contains data that represents linked attributes, which contain values that refer to other objects in Active Directory.
 An example is the MemberOf attribute on a user object, which contains values that reference groups to which the user belongs.
 The link table is much smaller than the data table.

 The SD Table contains data that represents inherited security descriptors for each object.
-With the introduction of the SD table in Windows Server 2003, inherited security descriptors no longer have to be duplicated on each object that inherits security descriptors.
+With the introduction of the SD table in Windows Server 2003 or later, inherited security descriptors no longer have to be duplicated on each object that inherits security descriptors.
 Instead, inherited security descriptors are stored in the SD table and linked to the appropriate objects.

 The Active Directory data store includes the log files that are described in the following table.
 For information about how these log files are used, see “Logging Transactions to Enable Log-based Recovery” later in this section.

 This file stores directory transactions before they are written to the Ntds.dit directory database file.
 This file has a fixed size of 10 megabytes (MB).

 Active Directory creates additional log files as necessary as existing log files fill up.
 Each log file has a fixed size of 10 MB.

 This file keeps track of the point up to which transactions in the log file have been committed.